dkwo575/Plant-Monitoring-System-2025-Master/README.md

 # Plant-Monitoring-System-2025-Master

 ## Introduction
-This project is Part 4 Project #61 from done my Do Jun Kwon and Kim Zuo.
-This repository contains code and document for Integrated Plant Monitoring System for estimate tomato harvest time.
+This project is Master Project for Plant Monitoring System This repository contains code and document for Integrated Plant Monitoring System for estimate tomato harvest time.

 ## Prerequisites